aleaxit/gmpy/docs/_build/html/_sources/mpz.txt

     not an integer, it will be truncated to an integer.

     mpz(s[, base=0]) returns a new *mpz* object from a string *s* made of digits in the given base.
-If base = 0, binary, octal, or hex Python strings are recognized by leading 0b, 0o, or 0x characters.
+If base = 0, thn binary, octal, or hex Python strings are recognized by leading 0b, 0o, or 0x characters.
 Otherwise the string is assumed to be decimal.
 Values for base can range between 2 and 62.

 **mpz_random(...)**
     mpz_random(random_state, n) returns a uniformly distributed random